jverwaer/pythonBasics/README.md

 # pythonBasics

-Welcome, dear reader, to this short introduction to Python.
-In this github repo, we cover the basics of Python, which you will need in your journey through as a student in (bioscience) engineering.
-This repo contains an overview of the programming concepts that students at the Faculty of Bioscience Engineering (@Ghent University) are expected to master.
-This overview relies on a combination of (freely available) online material and some dedicated material collected in this repo.
+Welcome, dear reader, to this brief introduction to Python.
+This GitHub repository covers the fundamentals of Python, designed primarily for (prospective) master's students at the Faculty of Bioscience Engineering, Ghent University.

+The material selected for this course, along with its presentation, focuses on topics essential for your academic journey, particularly for courses that list basic programming skills as a prerequisite.
+This overview combines freely available online resources with dedicated content curated specifically for this repository.

 Target audience:
-- bachelor students of Bioscience Engineering looking for a refresher of their Python skills
+- Bachelor students of Bioscience Engineering looking for a refresher of their Python skills
-- students who already have a basic programming background in another language and are looking to learn Python for their studies at the Faculty of Bioscience Engineering.
+- Students with a basic programming background in another language who wish to learn Python for their studies at the Faculty of Bioscience Engineering.

 Contents:
 - the core concepts of Python, including variables, data types, loops and functions.